agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 -   Contacts who have contributed in the last 7 days (Relative date range - "From 1 Week ago")
--   This (financial) years registered Event Participants (Relative date range - "This Year")
+-   This (financial) year's registered Event Participants (Relative date range - "This Year")
 -   Contacts who are a certain age